 When Autosampler Vials are manufactured from high purity glass tubing, to eliminate the vertical and horizontal strain on the vials, they must be annealed using heat that is between 1,200 – 1,400°F. At this temperature all organic material is burned off and eliminated leaving vials as clean as can possibly be.

-RSA glass vials do not undergo a “cleaning process” since they do not have the surface ativity thus leaving them to be the “cleanest” vials available as well as Least Reactive.
-Due to the “Precision Manufacturing” and the slower rate of production used for RSA Limited Vials and Inserts, Petroleum Lubricants normally used during the “heating phase” is not used.
-Petroleum Lubricants (grease and oil) introduce organic material into the non RSA Vials.
+RSA glass vials do not undergo a “cleaning process” since they do not have the surface activity thus leaving them to be the “cleanest” vials available as well as least reactive.
+Due to the “precision manufacturing” and the slower rate of production used for RSA limited vials and inserts, petroleum lubricants normally used during the “heating phase” is not used.
+Petroleum lubricants (grease and oil) introduce organic material into the non RSA vials.

-RSA vials are packaged immediately from the Leer in a Class 100,000 clean room by Robots and are never touched by Human Hands.
+RSA vials are packaged immediately from the Lehr oven in a Class 100,000 clean room by robots and are never touched by human hands.
 The entire manufacturing process is ISO Certified.

 It is important to remember that low cost vials are made as fast as possible to keep the costs low and not for consistent, predictable surface or to minimize contaminants.